Feature Selection for Huge Data via Minipatch Learning: Introduction

-\paragraph{Contributions} We summarize our contributions as follows: We develop general feature selection methods named STAMPS and AdaSTAMPS that leverage random data perturbation as well as adaptive feature sampling schemes to select statistically accurate features with dramatically improved robustness and runtime (see Sec.
+\paragraph{Contributions} We summarize our contributions as follows: We develop practical feature selection methods named STAMPS and AdaSTAMPS that leverage random data perturbation as well as adaptive feature sampling schemes to select statistically accurate features with dramatically improved robustness and computational efficiency (see Sec.
 2).
-Our proposed approaches are meta-algorithms that can be employed with a variety of existing feature selection strategies and machine learning techniques in practice.
-In addition, we theoretically show that STAMPS achieves familywise error rate (FWER) control under certain conditions.
-We empirically demonstrate the effectiveness of our approaches on multiple synthetic and real data sets in Sec.
+Our proposed approaches are general meta-algorithms that can be employed with a variety of existing feature selection strategies and machine learning techniques in practice.
+In addition, we theoretically show that STAMPS achieves model-agnostic familywise error rate (FWER) control under certain conditions.
+We empirically demonstrate the practical effectiveness of our approaches on multiple synthetic and real-world data sets in Sec.
 3, showing that our frameworks, especially AdaSTAMPS, dominate competing methods in terms of both feature selection accuracy and computational time.